The Honorable Henry A.

 (D-California)

-Senator Feinstein joined the Senate in 1992, when she was elected to
+Senator Feinstein joined the Senate in 1992, when she was elected

-the Senate.
+in the Senate.
 She pioneered the establishment of "sister cities"

 with major trading cities in Asia while mayor of San Francisco.